NicholasGorski/assume/README.md

     }
 ```

-As expected this has no bounds check, but other than the `unsafe` keyword we've removed any scrutiny around the access.
-We can improve this by including a debug-only assertion that the index really is okay:
+This has no bounds check, but we've removed any scrutiny around the access.
+We can improve this with a debug-only assertion:

 ```rust
     pub fn pop_even(&mut self) -> Option<u32> {